kulturpool/EDMLib/README.md

 <p>A related resource that references, cites, or otherwise points to the described resour
 ce.
-In a IIIF implementation, dcterms:isReferencedBy can be used to connect a edm:WebR esource to a IIIF manifest URI. <dcterms:isReferencedBy rdf:resource="<a href="https://gallica">https://gallica</a>. bnf.fr/iiif/ark:/12148/btv1b55001425m/manifest.json"/></p>
+In a IIIF implementation, dcterms:isReferencedBy can be used to connect a edm:WebR esource to a IIIF manifest URI. <code>&lt;dcterms:isReferencedBy rdf:resource="https://gallica. bnf.fr/iiif/ark:/12148/btv1b55001425m/manifest.json"/&gt;</code></p>
 </div>

 #### EDM_WebResource.dcterms_issued